noahehall/theBookOfNoah/web_technoligies/the_internet/web_architecture.md

       - Type = DATA
         - multiple lines for data
   - request body
-    - requests fetching resources usually
+    - requests fetching resources usually dont have a body
+    - requests sending data usually require one
+    - two broad categories
+      - single resource bodies: consist of one single file defined by two headers
+        - content type
+        - content length
+      - multiple resource bodies: consist of multipart body, each containing a different bit of information
+        - typically associated with html forms
 #### http message methods
   - the client informs the server the action to take
   - get